cameron-yee/mdxfaildemo/src/content/upcoming-programs/five-tools-institute-in-arizona.md

 * develop a deeper understanding of NGSS and the Framework for K-12 Science Education;
 * learn how to design and plan three-dimensional, phenomena or problem-driven units of instruction;
-* and access facilitation guides and other resources to help you navigate the Five Tools model of professional development.
+* and access facilitation guides and other resources to help navigate the Five Tools model of professional development.